 Certified U.S. Safety Awareness Technician (CUSAT)

 The Certified U S Safety Awareness Technician (CUSAT) course delivers comprehensive training in recognizing, assessing, and controlling workplace hazards across general-industry settings.
 The program guides participants through OSHA-aligned safety principles—covering hazard identification, risk analysis, and control strategies—while emphasizing practical use of PPE, lockout/tagout, hazard communication, and emergency-response procedures.
-Learners master proven assessment techniques, interpret key regulatory requirements, and apply preventive measures that protect worker health in manufacturing, service, and construction environments.
 Graduates emerge with a solid foundation in U.S. occupational safety standards, ready to strengthen compliance programs and foster safer, more productive workplaces.

 Overview